El-Khirbe: Mosaics

 According to archaeologist Yitzhak Magen writing in 1993, the El-Khirbe mosaic is "one of the earliest mosaics discovered so far in Eretz Israel."
 He observes that it is uncertain whether the synagogue's symbols—some previously known only from Jewish contexts—represent borrowing from Jewish artistic traditions or the emergence of a distinct Samaritan style.
 It also remains unclear whether synagogues such as El-Khirbe continue an earlier, as yet unidentified, Samaritan cultic tradition or were modeled on Jewish synagogue architecture.

 Inscriptions

 Seven inscriptions were found: six within the mosaics and one carved on the lintel of the entrance.
 The mosaic inscriptions are divided into two phases, dating to the late 3rd–early 4th century and to the 4th–5th century.
 All are in Greek.
+The names in the are either Greek or Arabic (Alaphion is mentioned explicitly as being so).

 The earlier group consists of honorific or dedicatory formulas, such as the blessing "Prosper, Marinus, with your children!", which likely commemorated donors linked to the synagogue’s construction.
 This interpretation is supported by the placement of the text within a round medallion at the center of the western panel.
 The later inscriptions differ in character, consisting mainly of direct invocations to God.
 Examples include "Only God, help Sophronius [son] of Frontius!" and other short prayers naming individuals.
 One text may preserve the word "place" or "holy place," possibly in reference to the synagogue itself.